Sole trader vs limited company in 2026: which saves you more tax?

 - Class 4 National Insurance at 6% on profits between £12,570 and £50,270, then 2% above that

-The simplicity is the main advantage.
-One tax return per year.
-No separate business accounts legally required (though you should have one).
+The simplicity is a key benefit.
+One tax return yearly.
+No need for separate business accounts by law (though advisable).
 No Companies House filings.
-No director's responsibilities.
+No director duties.

 How limited companies are taxed

-A limited company is a separate legal entity.
-It pays Corporation Tax on its profits, and then you extract money from the company via a salary and dividends.
-The tax efficiency comes from this two-step process.
+A limited company is a separate entity.
+It pays Corporation Tax on profits, and you take money out as salary and dividends.
+This two-step process is where tax efficiency comes in.

 Corporation Tax rates for 2025/26: